sahadnk72/sahadnk72.github.io/_posts/2018-12-12-office-subd.md

 ### First Issue:

 During the initial recon I retrieved the list of all possible subdomains of office.com pointing to many Azure instances.
-One of them was success.office.com which was not getting resolved, but had a CNAME pointing to an Azure web app instance `successcenter-msprod`.
+One of them was success.office.com which was not getting resolved to any IP address, but had a CNAME pointing to an Azure web app instance `successcenter-msprod`.
 Chances are that you can takeover an Azure instance if the domain is not getting resolved.
 So I tried to create a web app with the name `successcenter-msprod` in my Azure portal and it was accepted as a valid name.
 In other words, the previous instance with that name had been removed and is now free.
 Which basically means, whatever we host on `successcenter-msprod`; `success.office.com` would point to it as the CNAME record specifies.